 Last Updated on

-Teaching A Child With ADHD?
+Teaching a Child With ADHD: Homeschool Help

 - Trouble paying attention to non-preferred activities (think math, reading, chores… whatever is not interesting)

-- Difficulty taking turns
+- Difficulty taking turns,

 - A bedroom that is always messy no matter how many times it has been organized…

-- You get the idea…
+You get the idea.

 Disclosure: Some of the links in this post are affiliate links.
 If you do end up purchasing any of the recommended items through this link, I may receive a small commission at no cost to you which allows me to continue offering as much free content as possible.
 Appreciate your support.

-To gather some useful tips for teaching a child with ADHD, I sought out the advice of an amazing friend and occupational therapist.
+To gather some useful tips, I’ve asked the advice of an amazing occupational therapist.

 Alicia Matthews, MS, OTR/L, has walked alongside my family for years.
-She has been a wealth of support for my family.
+Love her!

 Occupational Therapy for Learning?